shubhamvad/ai4prod/README.md

-- Newbie Machine learning engineer who feel lost about how to bring Ai project in production.
+- Newbie Machine Learning Engineers, who feel lost on how to bring Ai project in production.

-- Experienced Machine Learning Engineer who are looking for an easy way to use their **custom model with C++ in production**.
+- Experienced Machine Learning Engineers, who are looking for an easy way to use their **custom model with C++ in production**.

 **Who developed Ai4prod?**

-Ai4Prod is maintaned from a team of Machine Learning engineer that everyday is trying to bring and maintain Machine Learning project in production in C++
+Ai4Prod is maintaned by a team of Machine Learning engineers, that everyday, are trying to bring and maintain Machine Learning project in production using C++

 **Why Ai4Prod is different**?

-Ai4prod if offering you the entire pipeline from training to inference.
+Ai4prod is offering you the entire pipeline from training to inference.
 So learning how to use Ai4Prod gives you the ability to deliver real value with AI.

- Ai4prod is fully tested so you don't need to worry about code compatibiity between different library version.
-We handle all.
+Ai4prod is fully tested, so you don't need to worry about code compatibiity, accuracy between different libraries version.
+We handle all for you.

  We developed ai4prod with the idea to simplify the entire pipeline in a machine learning project.
-As a machine learning engineer we know that make something work in an Ai project is not simple.
+As a machine learning engineers, we know that make something works in Ai project is not simple.

 We built ai4prod to help us to crete real value in a production environment, so we hope that could also help you.

-Ai4prod is developed following our experience in production if you think that something is missing or could be helpfull drop us an email ai **info@ai4prod.ai** or open a thread on github.
+Ai4prod is developed following our experience in production, if you think that something is missing or could be helpfull drop us an email ai **info@ai4prod.ai** or open a thread on github.

 We are always open to collaboration.